Levoit Core 300 Air Purifier Review

 Bedroom

 The Levoit 300 is a good option for bedrooms.
 Its compact size makes it easy to set up wherever you may need it within your room.
 It also features a separate 'Night' mode setting that reduces the fan speed and, therefore, operating noise to a low murmur.
-Unfortunately, using this setting has a significant adverse impact on its overall filtration performance, which is otherwise quite decent when set to its highest fan speed.
+Unfortunately, using this setting has a significant adverse impact on overall filtration performance, which is otherwise quite decent at its highest fan speed.
 The air purifier also has a display shutoff, so you won't have to contend with any bright lights shining in the periphery of your vision while trying to get some rest.

 Pros